scheff173/NoGL3dDemo/README.md

 - shading (modification of vertex colors according to lighting).

 If smooth rasterization is enabled (`RenderContext::Smooth`) pixel colors are interpolated for each pixel (x, y).

 If lighting is enabled additionally (`RenderContext::Lighting`) vertex colors are pre-modified according to angle of corresponding vertex normals and light vector.

-(Lighting enabled while smooth rasterization disabled simply has no effect.)
+(This is done prior to rasterizing.)

+Lighting enabled while smooth rasterization results in flat shading.
+(This makes the demo sphere similar looking like a golf ball.)

+In modern OpenGL (with GLSL), lighting can be done per pixel.
+This allows there natural looking effects.
+In my case, it would require expensive calculations in the most inner loops of `RenderContext::rasterize()`.
+If I understood it right, this was the actual intention of the OP in [software rasterization implementation speed up ideas](https://stackoverflow.com/a/52534685/7478597) where he complained about the miserable frame rate.
+I believe a per-pixel lighting is simply too heavy for a software renderer (at least if a multi frame-per-second rate is intended).

-### Texture Filtering
+### Texturing

 OpenGL provides various texture filtering options whereby two situations are distinguished: